analyticsbyted/tubetime/docs/CONTEXT.md

 ## Current Status

 **Migration Status:** ✅ All localStorage features have been successfully migrated to database-backed API routes (Phases 2-5 complete).
 Clean cutover completed (v4.7.0) - all localStorage code removed.
+Phase 7 (Display Transcripts) complete (v4.8.0).
 The application is now database-only with authentication required for all persistent data operations.

 The application is now in a stable, production-ready state with enhanced features: